b4mboo/prophet/README.md

 Pullermann
 ==========

-Loops through open pull requests on a GitHub repository and runs your tests on the merged code.
-After the test run has finished, Pullermann will post a comment to the pull request stating whether the tests have all passed or failed.
+Loops through open pull requests on a GitHub hosted repository and runs your code (i.e. tests) on the merged branch.
+After the run has finished, Pullermann will post a comment to the pull request stating whether the execution succeeded or failed.

 Installation is quite easy.
 If you are using bundler (i.e. for a Rails project), just add the following to your Gemfile: